President & CEO

 Bob Hyfler has over three decades of service in the Jewish communal field.
 He has served as the Executive Director of the Healthcare Foundation of New Jersey, Senior Executive VP of United Jewish Communities (now JFNA) and COO of the Jewish Federation of Greater Washington.
 One of his prouder moments was as consultant to UJA Federation of NY on “Connect to Care”, a multi-agency collaboration that served tens of thousands of families impacted by the great recession of 2008.

-As Executive Vice President and General Manager of Workforce Skills at Cengage Group, Balraj leads the company’s online learning business which provides opportunities to upskill and reskill outside the traditional higher education degree-conferring path.
-Balraj is focused on scaling the business so millions of learners can gain the skills and competencies needed to be job ready or move up in their careers.
+Balraj ran the Workforce Skills division of Cengage Group as Executive Vice President and General Manager.
+Cengage Group’s online learning business provides opportunities to upskill and reskill outside the traditional higher education degree-conferring path.
+During his time there, Balraj is scaled the business to deliver proven job outcomes to over a million learners and helping them gain the skills and competencies needed to be job ready and move up in their careers.

-Balraj stepped up to lead Cengage Group’s Workforce Skills business in 2020, bringing his experience building and commercializing online services for both B2B and B2C environments.
-Prior to leading Workforce Skills, Balraj spent 6 years in global technical product management at Cengage.
-During his tenure, Balraj helped accelerate the digital transformation of the higher education business, including the launch of Cengage Unlimited, the industry’s first and only affordable subscription for textbooks and course materials.
+During his 10 years at Cengage Group, he brought his experience building and commercializing online services to the US Higher Education and K12 portfolio as a General Manager.
+He also ran Global Technical Product Management and digital platform development for Cengage before growing Cengage’s Workforce Skills business.
+Balraj helped accelerate the digital transformation of the higher education business, including the launch of Cengage Unlimited, the industry’s first and only affordable subscription for textbooks and course materials.

 Balraj earned his Bachelor of Science in Economics and Economic History from the London School of Economics and Political Science.
-Balraj is based in Cengage Group’s Boston, Massachusetts headquarters and is an active member of the company’s Green Team Employee Resource Group, which serves as an internal educator and driver of organizational initiatives that positively benefit the environment.
+Balraj is based in Boston, Massachusetts and is an active member his community Green Team and local school PTO.

 Elaine E. Katz